RaphaelWoude/capacitor-native-settings/README.md

 # capacitor-native-settings

-Capacitor plugin to open native settings screens for android and iOS
+Capacitor plugin to open native settings screens for android and iOS. \
+Android has a lot of settings screens that can be opened.
+On iOS this is very limited since iOS 10.

 ## Install